 First he lost his father, then his teammates, then his sensei, and now his student.
 When you lose people as easily as that, you start to wonder if it really was your fault or if you were just cursed.
 Kakashi believed both, to be perfectly honest.
 But when two of them came back having lived a life better than when he'd known them, it made it think.

 Really, was it him?

 "...
 My decision wasn't made off you guys.
-Losing you all was the consequence of my action, not the thing that drove me to it." she answered, "Everything I did was on me, and I will take the full blame for it.
+Losing you all was the consequence of my actions, not the thing that drove me to it," she answered.
+"Everything I did was on me, and I will take the full blame for it.
 Kakashi-san, I have a singular reason for it."